postmanlabs/labs-docs/src/pages/docs/sending-requests/managing-environments.md

 Enter a name for your variable, and specify its __Initial__ and __Current__ values.
 By default the current value will copy the initial value.

-* The __Initial Value__ is synced to your account via the Postman servers and shared with any collaborators who have access to the environment.
+* The __Initial Value__ is synced to your account using the Postman servers.
+It's shared with any collaborators who have access to the environment.
 * The __Current Value__ is used in your local instance of Postman, and is never synced to your account or shared with your team _unless you choose to persist it_.

 To update the synced variable with your local value, set the initial value to the current value by selecting the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> to the right of the variable row and choosing __Persist__.
 To reset your local (current) value with the synced value shared with your workspace / collaborators, select __Reset__.
 You can persist or reset all values in the environment using __Persist All__ and __Reset All__.